Permanent Residence (Green Card)

 Overview

 Permanent residence allows a non-U.S. citizen to remain in the U.S. permanently and to work in most occupations without the need for additional authorization.
-This contrasts with the temporary authorization to reside in the U.S. and work in a specific job that a classification like H-1 or J-1 accommodates.
+This contrasts with the temporary authorization to reside in the U.S. and work in a specific job that a classification like H-1 or J-1 allows.

-Green card petitions of any type are submitted to the Department of Homeland Security, US Citizenship and Immigration Services (USCIS).
+Green card petitions of any type are submitted to the Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS).
 Analysts working for USCIS review petitions for conformance to the legal and regulatory standards associated with the type of petition that has been filed.

 Employer-sponsored Green Cards

-Employer-sponsored green cards are associated with a particular offer of employment, which US immigration law requires to be full time and permanent (or for faculty appointments, in the tenure line), to reflect the permanent nature of the benefit.
+Employer-sponsored green cards are associated with a particular offer of employment, which U.S. immigration law requires to be full time and permanent (or for faculty appointments, in the tenure line), to reflect the permanent nature of the benefit.
 Immigration regulations include tenure-line faculty offers in this definition.

 Types of Green Card Petitions